Water Awareness & Conservation

 Save Our Water

 The City of Hesperia is proud to be a partner with Save Our Water in an effort to preserve our most important natural resource for future generations.
-If you would like to view how the Save Our Water project is helping Californian's find new ways to conserve water, visit their site by clicking the link below.
+If you would like to view how the Save Our Water project is helping Californian's find new ways to conserve water, visit their site here.